aseldawy/CS167/Labs/Lab7/CS167_Lab7.md

 ```

 ### III.
 Explore the data (15 minutes)
 Check out the [dashboard](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present-Dashboard/5cd6-ry5g) provided by the City of Chicago to explore how the data can be used.
-(Q) What are the top five crime types?
+(Q1) What are the top five crime types?

 ### IV.
 Load the input file (15 minutes)